-In November 2011, the Company entered into change in control severance agreements (CIC Agreements) with each of the Named Executive Officers, to provide severance benefits to these executives should their employment terminate in certain circumstances in connection with a change in control of the Company.
+In November 2011, the Company entered into change in control severance agreements (CIC Agreements) with each of the Named Executive Officers (other than Dr. Anwer), to provide severance benefits to these executives should their employment terminate in certain circumstances in connection with a change in control of the Company.
 The following summary is qualified in its entirety by the provisions of the CIC Agreement.